Urenda Rencoret Orrego & Dörr

 Is there a requirement to appoint a data protection officer (or equivalent)?

-The Bill considers the appointment of a data protection officer as part of a voluntary prevention program that may be adopted (under certain conditions, said programs may be considered as a factor for reducing liability in the event of an infringement to the DPL).
+The New Privacy Law establishes the appointment of a data protection officer as part of a voluntary prevention program that may be adopted (under certain conditions, said programs may be considered as a factor for reducing liability in the event of an infringement to the New Privacy Law).

 Do data protection/ privacy impact assessments need to be carried out in certain circumstances?